Early medieval domes: Ostrogothic Kingdom

 The building projects of Theodoric the Great, the Ostrogothic king of Italy, largely continued existing architectural conventions.
 His Arian Baptistry in Ravenna (c.
 500), for example, closely echoes the Baptistry of Neon built before it.
 The Mausoleum of Theodoric, however, was understood by contemporaries to be remarkable.
 Begun in 520, the 36 ft dome over the mausoleum was carved out of a single 440-ton slab of limestone and positioned some time between 522 and 526.
 The low saucer shape of the monolithic dome, which is estimated to be more than 230 tons of Istrian stone, may have been chosen to avoid radial cracking.
 The twelve brackets carved as part of the dome's exterior are thought to have been used to maneuver the piece into place.
 The choice of large limestone blocks for the structure is significant as the most common construction material in the West at that time was brick.
 It is likely that foreign artisans were brought to Ravenna to build the structure; possibly from Syria, where such stonework was used in contemporary buildings.

 Kingdom of the Lombards

-Duchy of Spoleto

-The Basilica of San Salvatore in Spoleto was built as early as the end of the 6th century.